Key areas of employee development

-In this article, we will cover 7 key employee development areas and the most effective ways to develop them.
+In this article, we will cover 12 key employee development areas and the most effective ways to develop them

-In combination with another article 11 Employee Development Methods, you will learn how to build comprehensive learning programs for your employees.
+Note: In combination with another article, “11 Employee development methods,” you will learn how to build comprehensive learning programs for your employees.
+This guide does not cover technical skills as they encompass numerous sub-skills, each critically important.

 1. Flexibility